 One year just as the High Priest was about to pour the water into the ground, a loud voice interrupted the ceremony shouting, “If anyone is thirsty, let him come to me and drink.
 Whoever believes in me, as the Scripture has said, streams of living water will flow from within him” (John 7:37-38).
 It was our Lord Jesus and He was referring to the Holy Spirit, who believers would soon receive.
 This caused many to believe that He was indeed Israel’s Messiah.
 (We’re not told what the High Priest’s reaction was, but it couldn’t have been pleasant.)

 Let’s Get Spiritual

-Following the thought that events that were external and physical in the Old Testament are often internal and spiritual in the New, there is a sense in which these holy days also reflect the life of the believer.
+Following the thought that events that were external and physical in the Old Testament are often internal and spiritual in the New, there is a sense in which these holy days also reflect the life of every believer.

-As Jesus came to live in the world at His birth (Rosh Hashanah), so He comes to live in our hearts at our new birth.
+As Jesus came to live in the world at His birth (Feast of Trumpets), so He comes to live in our hearts at our new birth.
 As He required the shedding of innocent blood to reconcile Himself with Israel (Yom Kippur) so He shed His own Blood to reconcile Himself with us.
 As He dwelt with the Israelites in the wilderness of Midian (Tabernacles), so He dwells with us in the wilderness of Earth.
 “And surely I am with you always, to the very end of the age,” He promised.
 (Matt 28:20) Even so, Come Lord Jesus.
 (Rev. 22:20) You can almost hear the Footsteps of the Messiah.